peterhinch/micropython-async/v3/docs/INTERRUPTS.md

 Devices such as UARTs and sockets are supported by the `uasyncio` stream mechanism.
-The UART driver uses interrupts at a firmware level, but exposes its interface to `uasyncio` by the `StreamReader` and `StreamWriter` classes.
+The UART driver uses interrupts at a firmware level, but exposes its interface to `uasyncio` by means of the `StreamReader` and `StreamWriter` classes.
 These greatly simplify the use of such devices.

 It is also possible to write device drivers in Python enabling the use of the stream mechanism.
 This is covered in